 Standard foam ear plugs will suffice, although silicone ones can be cleaned easier.
 You don’t need much protection – just enough to lower the volume of that overhead speaker.

-The jack(et) of all trades
+The Jack(et) of all Trades

 Keep a lightweight, insulated jacket in your luggage year-round.
 You can drape it over yourself like a blanket and a hood can help block out harsh airport light.
 Large pockets are perfect for securing valuables on your person while you snooze and you can stuff the jacket into its own sleeve for a crude pillow.

-Put your valuables in your pockets or in a purse or backpack slung across your shoulder.
+If you are traveling alone, put your valuables in your pockets or in a purse or backpack slung across your shoulder.
 Pull other items as close as possible and put your arm or leg through a strap.
 It’s not as secure as keeping a waking eye on everything, but it will make you feel better and help you relax.